NetsBlox/NetsBlox/notes.md

     + Close the web sockets when the project changes...
     DONE

+## Thoughts on interrupts/websocket msg receiving
++ I may need to queue it or create a new process and add it in
+  + That is, the event listener for the web socket may need to queue or create a process for the event handling...
+    + startProcess

++ Add game "namespaces" to the server
+    + DONE - Added gameTypes

 ## Adding WebSocket support
 I will probably want to have a couple methods for handling websocket communication:
 + Registering/opening a socket
 + Sending a message
 + Closing a socket (when not running the script)

+## Costumes
++ Add endpoint (use href='file name')
++ DONE